-The Panel will also advise us as to the type of accommodation which would best meet your housing needs.
+The Panel will also advise as to the type of accommodation which would best meet your housing needs.
 We will try to take this into account when allocating you a property, but please note this is dependent on the availability of accommodation.
+For applications relating to physical health, the panel will consider the scope for adaptations to be completed within the existing property to alleviate the impact, as part of the assessment process.